Skin cancer in Australia:

 Malignant melanoma (MM) (invasive melanoma) is a cancerous growth of melanocytes (cells which produce pigment).
 Malignant does not mean that the tumour has spread, it means that cells have penetrated into the 2nd layer of skin.
 MMs have more potential to spread to other organs compared to other skin cancers.
 The risk of spread correlates with the depth of the tumour, not the size on the surface.
 The majority of MMs are curable and early detection is the key.
 Surgery is the standard treatment.

 MMs are usually, but not always pigmented.
-MMs that lack pigment ("amelanotic melanoma") can be difficult to diagnose by doctors and almost impossible to diagnose for those relying on artificial intelligence (such as "MoleMax" or smartphone apps) or "mole-mapping".
+MMs that lack pigment ("amelanotic melanoma") can be difficult to diagnose by doctors and almost impossible to diagnose for those relying on artificial intelligence (such as "MoleMax" or smartphone apps).
 The best "software" for detecting all types of MM has been, and still is.. the trained human brain.